railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	#.
 The system will intimate you when the selected language has been successfully installed.
 	   Click :guilabel:`Close` to return to the menu.

-To see the effects of this installation change the preferences of your user to change the working language (you may first need to ensure that you have explicitly selected English as your language, rather than keep the default, before you are given the French option).
+To see the effects of this installation, change the preferences of your user to change the working language (you may first need to ensure that you have explicitly selected English as your language, rather than keep the default, before you are given the French option).
 You may have to reload the page to see the effects.
 The main menu is immediately translated in the selected language.
-If you are using the GTK client you will first have to close the menu then open a new main menu to start seeing things in the new language.
+If you are using the GTK client, you will first have to close the menu then open a new main menu to start seeing things in the new language.

-.. note:: Navigating the menu
+.. note:: Navigating the Menu

    From this point in the book navigation from the main menu is written as a series of menu entries connected by the :menuselection:`-->` character.
 Instead of seeing “Select Administration in